abpframework/abp/docs/en/cli/index.md

         * `ef`: Entity Framework Core.
         * `mongodb`: MongoDB.
     * `--connection-string` or `-cs`:  Overwrites the default connection strings in all `appsettings.json` files.
 The default connection string is `Server=localhost;Database=MyProjectName;Trusted_Connection=True` for EF Core and it is configured to use the SQL Server.
 If you want to use the EF Core, but need to change the DBMS, you can change it as [described here](Entity-Framework-Core-Other-DBMS.md) (after creating the solution).
     * `--public-website`: Public Website is a front-facing website for describing your project, listing your products and doing SEO for marketing purposes.
 Users can login and register on your website with this website.
+This option is only included in PRO templates.
+    * `--separate-tenant-schema`: Creates a different DbContext for tenant schema.
+If not specified, the tenant schema is shared with the host schema.
+This option is only included in PRO templates.
     * `--theme`: Specifes the theme.
 Default theme is `leptonx`.
 Available themes:
         * `leptonx`: LeptonX Theme.
         * `basic`: Basic Theme.